ILAE Logo

 Background/Interictal/Activation

 Please refer to specific syndromes and etiologies in which this seizure type occurs for specific information.
-As a general rule, EEG abnormality may be enhanced in sleep deprivation states and in sleep.
+As a general rule, EEG abnormality may be enhanced by sleep deprivation, in drowsiness and in sleep.

 There are large areas of mesial and inferior frontal cortex that are not sampled by scalp EEG.
 The interictal EEG is frequently normal if the etiology of the epilepsy is a structural brain abnormality in these areas.
 Even with repeated EEGs, epileptiform discharges may only be seen in up to 70% of such patients.
 In these patients, discharges are typically midline or bi-frontal.